Acne is the most common skin condition in the United States, affecting over 50 million people every year, with varying levels of severity.

 First off, most milk is highly processed unless it’s whole milk.

-This is in part for our own safety as the Food and Drug Administration put into place a pasteurization mandate in 1987 were “all milk must be heat-treated or pasteurized to kill off harmful micro-organisms.”
+This is in part for our own safety as the Food and Drug Administration put into place a pasteurization mandate in 1987 that “all milk must be heat-treated or pasteurized to kill off harmful micro-organisms.”
 While whole milk is slightly processed via pasteurization, other milk options — those that have had fat removed such as 1 or 2 percent or skim milk — are on the highly processed end of things.
 All milk is cleaned of debris and the heavy fat content — around 40 percent — is skimmed off to make butter and cream.
 The remaining “milk” product is then “pasteurized to destroy pathogens as well as spoilage bacteria and rancidity-causing enzymes that can shorten the shelf life of the milk.”

 What this pasteurization process doesn’t get rid of are all the harmful chemical agents that the dairy cows have been injected with such as synthetic hormones and antibiotics.
 On top of that, pasteurization does not remove the naturally occurring hormones that we will then consume via the milk.